-Review of effectiveness during 2021/222
+Review of effectiveness during 2022/23

 The governance framework comprises the systems and processes, culture and values by which the Council is enabled, directed and controlled and through which it accounts to, engages with and leads the community.
 Part of that framework involves the management of risk.
 No risk management process can eliminate all risks and can therefore only provide reasonable and not absolute assurance of effectiveness.
+The Council's approach to risk management is robust and the strategic risk register is monitored by SLT Cabinet and Audit and Standards bi annually.
 The Council's approach to risk management is robust as evidenced by the internal audit undertaken during 2021/22 and the strategic risk register is monitored by SLT and Audit and Standards on a six monthly basis.

-The framework was further strengthened during 2021/22 by the approval by Council of a Performance and risk Management Framework.
-Although performance and risk management has been embedded within the Council for some time, there has not always been sufficient visibility of how they link together and inform the development of policies and the Council's budget.
-The new framework provides visibility and assurance that there is a robust approach to managing performance and risk and that monitoring of the outputs is used to develop new and existing policies and practices and to identify gaps in service provision that need to be addressed.
+The framework is further strengthened by the Performance and Risk Management Framework.
+This framework provides visibility and assurance that there is a robust approach to managing performance and risk and that monitoring of the outputs is used to develop new and existing policies and practices and to identify gaps in service provision that need to be addressed